wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.2.2 - 2014/10/14 =
+* Fix - Add <code></div></code> when using the default contact form on Contact Us widget on left sidebar.
+Version 1.1.1 only fixed the issue on the right sidebar.

 = 1.2.1 - 2014/10/11 =
 * Tweak - Add <code><div></code> container for Contact us widget
 * Tweak - Move break points in widget for improved UI